gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/▶️✔️ Tutorial_OOPS (Harry).md

 **Constructor:**
 - Constructor is a special member function with the same name as of the class.
-- It si used to initialized the objects of its class
+- It is used to initialized the objects of its class
-- It is automatically invoked whenever an object is created
+- It is== automatically invoked whenever an object is created==

 ```cpp
 class Complex{